florish/florish/_posts/2016-09-30-shortening-the-feedback-loop.md

 One answer is this: give reviews priority over other work.
 This not only speeds up finishing the current feature, but also ensures next features are built on top of the latest and greatest codebase.

 In our Git workflow, a review is the last step before merging a feature branch back into.
 The longer a feature branch exists alongside master, the more chance you have for merge conflicts, difficult rebase situations and other kinds of merging mayhem.
-With multiple features in development simultaneously, this problem only get worse.
+With multiple features in development simultaneously, this problem only gets worse.

 While doing reviews quickly is a great tool for shortening the feedback loop, I'm not suggesting doing reviews fast-paced just to merge stuff in to master.
 Do take the time to [check things thoroughly]({% post_url 2015-10-10-back-to-the-feature %}) before giving the final go (or no go) on a feature.